annadeg/annadeg.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='#'>Affiliations</a>.
-Address.
-Contacts.
-Moto.
-Etc.
+subtitle:

 profile:
   align: right
-  image: prof_pic.jpg
+  image: DSCF7455_edit.jpg
-  image_circular: false # crops the image to make it circular
+  image_circular: true # crops the image to make it circular
   address: >
-    <p>555 your office number</p>
-    <p>123 your address street</p>
-    <p>Your City, State 12345</p>
+    <p>Max Planck Institute for Astronomy</p>
+    <p>Koenigstuhl 17</p>
+    <p>Heidelberg, 69117</p>
+    <p>Germany</p>
+    <p>degraaff@mpia.de</p>

-news: true  # includes a list of news items
+news: false  # includes a list of news items
-latest_posts: true  # includes a list of the newest posts
+latest_posts: false  # includes a list of the newest posts
 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+I am an independent research fellow at the Max Planck Institute for Astronomy in Heidelberg.
+My interests are in the field of galaxy evolution, in particular the structural evolution of galaxies across cosmic time and galaxy mass assembly histories.
+I use large samples of galaxies in my research, from both extragalactic surveys and cosmological simulations.

+Large spectroscopic surveys are central to my research, having based my PhD thesis around the LEGA-C Survey.
+Currently my main focus is on surveys using the JWST NIRSpec instrument.
+As member of the JWST/NIRSpec GTO team and PI of JWST Cycle 2 Program RUBIES, I am collecting over 10,000 spectra of distant galaxies and black holes together with my collaborators, to shed light on the physics in the early Universe.